 ADSL routers and modems provide faster downloads and more reliable connectivity to the user without loss of quality or disruption of voice/fax telephone capabilities.

-ADSL2+ provides a dedicated service over a single telephone line operating at speeds of up to 24Mbps downstream and up to 1Mbps upstream, depending on local telephone line conditions.
-A secure point-to-point connection is established between the user and the central office of the service provider.
+ADSL service operates at speeds of up to 8 Mbps downstream and up to 640 Kbps upstream.
+A secure dedicated point-to-point connection is established between the user and the central office of the service provider.